m-ld/m-ld-website/src/topics/concurrency.md

 ---
 **m-ld** makes a strong distinction between data *consistency* and *integrity*.

-Consistency is meant slightly more broadly than the 'C' in the [CAP&nbsp;theorem](https://people.eecs.berkeley.edu/~brewer/cs262b-2004/PODC-keynote.pdf) (conceived by Eric Brewer in 2000), as the property that *there could be a hypothetical single data store for the domain, and if no new updates are made,
+"Consistency" is meant slightly more broadly than the 'C' in the [CAP&nbsp;theorem](https://people.eecs.berkeley.edu/~brewer/cs262b-2004/PODC-keynote.pdf) (conceived by Eric Brewer in 2000), as the property that *there could be a hypothetical single data store for the domain, and if no new updates are made,